Skip to main content

 Read-only

-The application container created on the Cloudron has a readonly file system.
-Writing to any location at runtime other than the below will result in an error:
+The app container has a read-only file system.
+Writing at runtime to any location other than those listed below produces an error:

 Suggestions for creating the Dockerfile: